Algebraic Structure of the Weak Stage Order Conditions for Runge-Kutta Methods: Relevance of Weak Stage Order

-As the name suggests, the conditions for WSO $q$ relax those for stage order $\qso$, i.e., $\qso \leq q$ always.
+As the name suggests, the conditions for WSO $q$ are a relaxation of those for stage order $\qso$, i.e., $\qso \leq q$ holds for any method.
 The relevance of WSO in the context of order reduction can be understood by examining the error for the (stiff) Prothero-Robinson problem \cite{prothero1974stability, wanner1996solving},

-where the given smooth function $\phi(t)$ is a global attractor of the solution $u(t) = \phi(t)$ when $\textrm{Re}(\lambda) < 0$.
+with solution $u(t)=\phi(t)$.
+For solutions starting from a different initial value, the difference $u(t) - \phi(t)$ decays exponentially to zero with time.
 Problem \eqref{eq:pro_robin_stiff_problem} can be made arbitrarily stiff by choosing $|\lambda|$ large.
 As in \cite[(15.9) Chap.~IV.15]{wanner1996solving}, one can derive exact formulas for the RK scheme's \emph{global error} (with equal time-steps):